Photon-resolved Floquet theory II: Open quantum systems: Acknowledgments

 \section{Acknowledgments}

-G.E. acknowledges the support by the Guangdong Provincial Key Laboratory (Grant No.2019B121203002) J.Y.
-L. acknowledges the support from the National Natural Science Foundation of China (Grant Nos.
+G.E. acknowledges the support by the Guangdong Provincial Key Laboratory (Grant No.2019B121203002) J.Y.L. acknowledges the support from the National Natural Science Foundation of China (Grant Nos.
 11774311).
-V. M. B. wish to thank NTT Research for their financial and technical support.
-G.P. acknowledges the Spanish Ministry of Economy and Competitiveness for financial support through the grant: PID2020-117787GBI00 and support from CSIC Interdisciplinary Thematic Platform on Quantum Technologies (PTI-QTEP+)
+V.M.B. wish to thank NTT Research for their financial and technical support.
+G.P. acknowledges the Spanish Ministry of Economy and Competitiveness for financial support through the grant: PID2020-117787GBI00 and support from CSIC Interdisciplinary Thematic Platform on Quantum Technologies (PTI-QTEP+).
+The authors thank Ming Li for helpful comments.